 Within two years we became known as the Willetton Sports Club – Junior Football Division.
-The Willetton Sports Club was established to create an enviable sporting environment in the southern suburbs, encompassing football (junior and amateur leagues), cricket, hockey, netball, basketball, soccer, tennis and lawn bowls all centred around the Burrendah playing fields.
+The Willetton Sports Club was established to create an enviable sporting environment in the southern suburbs, encompassing football (junior and amateur leagues), cricket, hockey, netball, basketball, soccer, tennis, chess and lawn bowls all centred around the Burrendah playing fields.
 The Sports Club was responsible for the financial management of all the clubs with sub-committees in each sport reporting to the WSC.

 Both the Junior and Amateur football teams adopted the Navy Blue strip with the WSC logo on the front of the jumpers.

 With the area growing so too did the Football Club, going from seven teams in 1979 to fourteen teams in 1982 in the Under 9’s to Under 17’s competitions.
 These numbers remained constant throughout the 1980’s, however began dropping off in the early 1990’s with the population aging in the area as well as the formation of the Rostrata Junior Football Club on the east side of Vahland Avenue.